Culture meets Climate: Pathways to Adaptation

 China is at a cross roads of (re)shaping its international diplomacy as a rising power, and deepening its domestic economic and political reform, as a country that has promised to provide its citizens with blue sky, clean water and safe food.
 China is deeply engaged in shaping the international climate regime, and is engaging in domestic climate actions and an energy transformation.
 However, even the most optimistic observers would call Paris just a first step.
 In this regards, China still has a lot more homework to do.

-Lina Li is a project manager at adelphi and works in the fields of emissions trading and market mechanisms.
+Lina Li is a project manager at adelphi research and works in the fields of emissions trading and market mechanisms.
 She is a specialist in carbon markets, low-emission development and climate and foreign policy.
 Li has a Master's degree in International Politics from the School of International Studies at Peking University.

 "Blauer Himmel in Peking" has been published online in German on 21 November 2016.
 Republished with kind permission by IPJ Journal.